-If think you that may have been exposed to any of the above contagious illnesses, check with your doctor before visiting.
+If you think that you may have been exposed to any of the above contagious illnesses, check with your doctor before visiting.

-If you do not meet the above criteria and do plan to visit one of our hospital locations, please always wash your hands prior to coming in contact with a hospitalized patient.
+If you are not excluded from visiting based on the above and do plan to visit one of our hospital locations, please always wash your hands prior to coming in contact with a hospitalized patient.

 All patients, visitors and staff are required to wear a mask at all times while in our facilities.
 Please put your mask on in the parking lot before you exit your car.
 If you don’t have a mask, we’ll provide one for you as you arrive.

 Based on new evidence regarding the effectiveness of masks with exhalation valves, Children’s will no longer allow any visitors to wear masks with exhalation valves (cloth or N95) unless covered with a procedure mask.
 To protect everyone in our facilities, Children’s screeners will give a procedure mask to anyone wearing a mask with a valve, which should be worn in place of or over the mask with a valve for the entire visit.